PXDiv/AcerLinuxManager/README.md

 Some things can be bugprone, feel free to report issues from here.

 To-do: Implementing the turbo mode in NitroSense
-      Making turbo button usable \n
+      Making turbo button usable
-      Making nitrosense button usable \n
+      Making nitrosense button usable
-      Making a dkms module \n
+      Making a dkms module
-      Adding to Aur \n
+      Adding to Aur
-      Making a CTL(planning nitroctl) and writing a systemctl and openrc service to start this automatically and remember the settings every boot. \n
+      Making a CTL(planning nitroctl) and writing a systemctl and openrc service to start this automatically and remember the settings every boot.

 NOTE: This driver is experimental and can be dangereous, i am taking no responsibility.